BitcoinDesign/Guide/guide/glossary/node.md

 #### Full nodes

-A full node is bitcoin software that fully verifies and enforce the rules of the bitcoin network.
+A full node is bitcoin software that fully verifies and enforces the rules of the bitcoin network.
 An example of a rule is that there will never be more than 21 million bitcoin.

 <div class="center" markdown="1">